Carla L. Jordan, Director

 Jordan, in collaboration with the Baxter Springs Heritage Center & Museum, has written multiple successful grant applications including: funds to archive a lead and zinc mining collection, and funds to conduct oral history interviews with business owners and citizens along historic Route 66 in Kansas.

-Jordan, with the support of PCLHS, has supervised numerous interns from Southeast Missouri State University and one intern from Truman State University in the academic disciplines of: historic preservation, foreign language, public relations, archives administration, and history.
+Jordan, with the support of PCLHS, and the CGCHS has supervised numerous interns from Southeast Missouri State University and also Truman State University in the academic disciplines of: historic preservation, foreign language, public relations, archives administration, and history.